gsa-oes/office-of-evaluation-sciences/pages/team.md

 permalink: /team/
 image:
 class:
-summary: Meet the OES team!
+summary: Meet the team
 filter_button_title: Filter the team listing
-filter_button_message: By year, title, and agency collaborator
+filter_button_message: By year, title, home institution, and agency collaborator
 ---

-OES recruits top talent in diverse scientific fields from academic institutions and non-profit organizations into government to complete a one-year, in-person Fellowship.
-OES also accepts subject matter experts from other Federal agencies on detail to build capacity governmentwide in designing and implementing rapid, low-cost evaluations.
+Each year, OES brings in a cohort of Fellows and Associate Fellows, supported by a full-time team, to collaborate with agencies to solve their challenges using evidence.
+The team is a diverse mix of talent representing government, non-profit, and academic experience and expertise.